Cr0mb/Python-Web-Scanner/README.md

 8. Port Scanner

 - Run port.py to find out the most used ports that are open in a given address.

+9. SSH Extractor

+- Run ssh.py to organize sites that have ssh enabled seperately.

 ## Updates
 ```